top of page

 Evidence and impact

-Feedback from practice highlights that ARDAT:
+Feedback from pilot (2025 practice highlights) shows that ARDAT:

 • supports clearer conversations

-• reduces uncertainty in grey areas
+• reduces uncertainty in grey areas where behaviours overlap

 • improves confidence in decision-making (practitioner confidence increased from 23% to 95% after training and ARDAT use)